 It is impossible to find someone who does not like stories.
-The narrative style adds to the beauty of stories.
+The narrative style adds to the beauty of the stories.
 For instance, there is a huge difference between saying 'chlorophyll makes the leaves green' and saying 'chlorophyll was a great painter and hailed from the kingdom of planteria.
-The catch was, chlorophyll could only paint using green and his canvas was a leaf.'
+The catch was chlorophyll could only paint using the color green, and his canvas was a leaf.'
 Such imagery stays with children.
 Students learn faster when they are taught lessons in the form of a story.
 Teachers and educational professionals have valued the art of storytelling which opens various creative opportunities for students.
-Whether you are a little child or an adult, storytelling session makes one focused and engaged when entertaining stories are included.
+Whether you are a little child or an adult, a storytelling session makes one focused and engaged when entertaining stories are included.
 Storytelling makes us improve our imagination and creative skills.
 This has evolved in the form of storytelling sessions which are now encouraged in many schools and colleges to teach students.

-Why storytelling in a classroom is important?
+Why is storytelling in a classroom important?

 The answer would be, why not?
 Well, if you are an adult, it must be relatable to you that when you take a break from your workplace and watch an interesting movie, it just feels like heaven!
-Similarly, students feel the same .
+Similarly, students feel the same.
 A lot of students get distracted and lose interest in reading books or focusing on their syllabus.
 Hence, they divert their mind and engage in different activities.
 Therefore, if you want your kids to learn in an extraordinary way, there is only one way to do so.
 Storytelling sessions in classrooms have become famous for contributing to students’ classroom engagement.
-The powerful speech delivering skills and listening sessions make students explore their creativity and form imaginative visuals in their minds.
+The powerful speech-delivering skills and listening sessions make students explore their creativity and form imaginative visuals in their minds.
 This makes students communicate their powerful creative thoughts and flourish their creative skills.

 Builds listening skills

-As the world is now digital-driven, storytelling finds its way to become a powerful tool in nurturing children’s minds and enhancing their listening skills.
+As the world is now digital-driven, storytelling finds its way to becoming a powerful tool in nurturing children’s minds and enhancing their listening skills.
 When listening to classroom lectures becomes a little boring, students lose their focus and tend to engage in other activities.
 That is why storytelling grasps students’ attention and makes them involved in the lesson in an interesting way.
 Storytelling helps to groom listening skills as it is important to develop listening skills in the corporate world.

 Listening to thought-provoking and indulging stories makes students develop their imagination which in turn makes them form innovative and creative ideas in the educational and corporate world.
-Storytelling contributes towards self-confidence and motivates students to achieve their goals and dreams in the best way.
+Storytelling contributes to self-confidence and motivates students to achieve their goals and dreams in the best way.